 Another risk of overfeeding starchy foods like sweet potatoes to rabbits is obesity.
 The daily range of starch a rabbit should eat is between 0–140 grams, while sweet potatoes contain 14 grams of starch per 200 grams.

 While the limit of starch per day is 140 grams, it’s still a bad idea to feed any starch to rabbits because they are bad at digesting it.

 Great alternatives to sweet potato.

-Kumara or sweet potato being high on starch and low on fiber should not be fed to rabbits in large amounts.
+Kumara, or sweet potato, being high in starch and low in fiber, should not be fed to rabbits in large amounts.

 - Green peppers

 - Alfalfa, radish & Clover sprouts